mathieuher/RetroSki/readme.md

 ### Different track styles
 Each track style follow is own rule when generating a new track.<br>
-The dynamic of the skier is also impacted by the style of the track to mimic real world differences.
+The dynamic of the skier is also impacted by the style of the track to mimic real world differences.<br>
 <b>Note: For your first rides, Giant slalom is a good style to start gaining some experience</b>

 ### Keep your records